FTBTeam/FTB-Team-Bases/README.md

 * When a base is created, a team is automatically created for the player.
 * If a team is disbanded, the base is archived, and any players in the base are sent back to the lobby.
-  * Planned: `/ftbteambases archive purge` and `/ftbteambases archive restore` commands will be added to purge or restore archived bases.
 * If a player joins an existing team, they are automatically sent to the team's base.
 If they leave the team, they are sent back to the lobby.

 ## Commands